Business

 As per Semafor’s report, it appears that only a small number of individuals at OpenAI shared the belief that Musk’s departure was due to potential conflicts of interest.
 Furthermore, the speech that he gave during his departure from OpenAI’s office, which primarily centered on this topic, did not receive favorable feedback from the majority of employees who remained skeptical of the explanation provided.

-Fortunately, after Elon’s departure, Microsoft invested $1 billion in OpenAI, gaining exclusive licensing rights to the company’s GPT-3 model year later, while also becoming its exclusive cloud provider.
+Fortunately, after Elon’s departure, Microsoft invested $1 billion in OpenAI, gaining exclusive licensing rights to the company’s GPT-3 model a year later, while also becoming its exclusive cloud provider.
 The investment was instrumental in allowing OpenAI to pursue further research endeavors.
 Through a collaborative effort between the AI lab and its new investor Microsoft, a supercomputer was built for training large-scale models, which ultimately led to the creation of ChatGPT and the image generator DALL-E.

 The Future of OpenAI